JoltLeo/kubernetes_multicluster/README.md

 ## Running the Tool
 ---------------
 The tool is able to execute localy or in a GitHub-hosted agent using the workflow [create_multicluster.yml](./.github/workflows/create_multicluster.yml).
+To change the number of clusters, region and other parameters, please refer to each module documentation and edit [clusters.yml](./terraform/clusters.yml) file.

 ### Local Execution
 ----